kailash-manasarovar/statement/docs/timeline/2024/march/march.md

 - Later on in the month I was not able to perform really simple actions and I expect that means I was being seriously drugged with fear-forming substances and maybe sedatives as well.
 - My arms, in particular, felt like they weren't working; I realize now it was as if I was being held by my arms.
 - I have no idea how many times my apartment was entered without my permission but I'm guessing many times, including while I was there.
-- My body and mind felt like I was suffering constant assaults.
+- My body and mind felt like I was suffering continuous assaults.

 ![March horrors](../../../content/images/march-horrors.png)